Thinkwise/docs/docs/sf/validation.md

 Prefilters are provided to filter the validation messages:

 - Hide approved messages - hides approved messages, default on
-- Information - only shows messages at the *information* level and higher
+- Info, warning and error - only shows messages at the *information* level and higher
-- Warning - only shows messages at the *warning* level and higher
+- Warning and error - only shows messages at the *warning* level and higher
 - Error - only shows *error* messages
-- New in this version - only shows validation messages that are new in this project version.
+- New in this version - only shows messages that are new in this project version.
 For this filter to work, the previous project version must be validated.
+- Assigned to me - only shows messages assigned to the current user.
+- Unassigned - only shows messages that are not assigned to anyone.

+### Assign to developer

+To assist in resolving validation messages, it is possible to assign messages to specific developers.
+Filters are available to show own or unassigned validation messages.

+![
+assign_validation](../assets/sf/assign_validation.png)